 The opening is this.
 Ichigo fraisier et framboise!
 Happy, happy macaroon.
 Happiness, made go!

 Professional's theme, "Sweet Romance", is equally catchy.

 Family-Unfriendly Aesop: Want to teach your best students to be self-reliant?
-Then play with their emotions and get them to hate you for the rest of your life, and while your at it, test them further by telling them that their way of thinking is wrong, and that they'll never become pastry chefs by being kind and wanting people to smile.
+Then play with their emotions and get them to hate you for the rest of your life!
+While you're at it, test them further by telling them that their way of thinking is wrong and that they'll never become pastry chefs by being kind and wanting people to smile.
 They'll understand...

 What Do You Mean, It's Not Symbolic?: All of the Sweets Spirits carry utensils around with them.
 Vanilla, Caramel and Cafe have spoons, while Chocolat wields a fork.
 That has to mean something, right?

 The Woobie: Okay, so she's generally less abused than most examples of this trope, but Caramel just can't seem to catch a break from anyone.
 It helps that she breaks down into tears at a moment's notice, getting tons of cuteness points while doing so.